 For Lithium-ion Battery Shipments by Air:

-Lithium-ion batteries can only be shipped on cargo aircraft (not allowed in passenger aircrafts anymore!), You need to apply:
+Lithium-ion batteries can only be shipped internationally on cargo aircraft (not allowed in passenger aircrafts anymore!), You need to apply:

 • Lithium battery Label